-In December 2016 (and again in December 2017), a number of social media posts appeared claiming that users who followed instructions to “like” and “share” could win myriad prizes in a purported giveaway sponsored by Oprah Winfrey and Tyler Perry.
+Several times over the last few years social media posts have appeared claiming that users who followed instructions to "like" and "share" could win myriad prizes in a purported giveaway sponsored by Oprah Winfrey and/or Tyler Perry:

-The like-farming scam was not new in December 2016, as various versions of it first appeared on Instagram in January 2016.
-As we have noted on previous pages about similar hoaxes, a number of red flags were evident at first glance.
-The pages are not endorsed by any official channel associated with Oprah or Tyler Perry, and the specifics of the “giveaway” changes, as does the bait, which ranges from money to new cars:
+As we have noted on previous pages about similar hoaxes, a number of red flags about these posts are evident, primarily that the underlying pages are not endorsed by any official channel associated with Oprah or Tyler Perry, and that the specifics of the "giveaway" changes, as does the bait:

 The first clue the giveaways following this format were not on the up-and-up was the pages to which Facebook users were directed, pages that had been created just days before the giveaway posts begin to appear.
 Not only were the secondary Facebook pages involved always new, they were also not linked with car companies or other interests one might imagine could reasonably be expected to offer up a car in exchange for social media advertising (such as automobile dealerships, insurance companies, or large retailers).
 Were a legitimate company to engage in such a high-ticket contest giveaway, the incentive would be exposure; however, no corresponding promotional return on advertising investment was discernable in these Facebook giveaway claims.

 The tactics were similar to recent scams involving Costco, Kroger and Amazon gift cards, but the six-figure price tag attached to some of the vehicles involved in the Facebook car giveaway posts proved a far more difficult-to-resist enticement for some users, not all of whom questioned whether sharing a page presented any negative consequence should it later turn out to be a prank, hoax, or other false promise.